growdigital/Notes/show/app.md

 > how you will work with people who do not usually engage in climate action

+the community is more than the allotmenteers, it is the whole town, and outreach work is crucial to build and maintain links.

 * draw people in to sustainable gardening practices via the allotment, by osmosis
 * by offering free workshops & plants/cuttings to local residents
 * by having a series of show gardens, from small to big, showing what can be achieved in different sized spaces. free entry to local residents